QUST-SmartData/QUST-SmartData.github.io/README.en-US.md

-## Research Direction
+## Study Direction
-We focus on the following research directions:
+We focus on the following study directions:

 - 🖼️ Computer Vision
 - 🧠 Deep Learning